 Tracy Grammer & Jim Henry will perform as a duo with Carling Berkhout opening on Saturday, April 11, 2026, in a 3:00 matinee show at Stage 33 Live in Bellows Falls, Vermont.
 Tickets are a discounted $20 in advance through stage33live.com, or $25 at the door as available.
 Advance tickets guarantee entry.
 Only 40 tickets will be sold.
 Read the press release.

-• An advance ticket guarantees that you’ll get in if it sells out, and advance ticket holders are guaranteed seating.
+• An advance ticket guarantees that you’ll get in if it sells out.

 • All chairs are first-come first-served for everybody.
 There’s really no bad seats, but up close is cooler.
 Come a little early to lock in your choice.

-• Tickets at the door will be $25.
+• Tickets at the door AS AVAILABLE.
 We can’t process plastic at the door, cash is best.

 • Questions?
 Drop us a line at stage33@stage33live.com or text/voicemail 802-289-0148.
-(Text is generally better.
+(Email is best, and text is better than voicemail.
 Protip: We don’t have actual staff to answer the phone.)

 Tracy Grammer & Jim Henry with Carling Berkhout at Stage 33 Live